 Retired from a twenty-seven-year corporate career, Pat Nichols draws on her experience in seven different management positions working with hundreds of amazing women from all walks of life to create stories about women facing tension-laced challenges and heart-warming triumphs in the pursuit of their dreams.
-Her debut novel, The Secret of Willow Inn, Willow Falls series book one, released January, 2019.
-It is a 2020 Selah Award finalist, debut novel category.
-Book two, The Trouble in Willow Falls, released November 2019 and book three will release February 2, 2021.
+Her debut novel, The Secret of Willow Inn, Willow Falls series book one, released January, 2019 is a 2020 Selah Award winner, first book category.
+Book two, The Trouble in Willow Falls, released November 2019.
+Starstruck in Willow Falls releases February 2, 2021.
 Pat received a 2018 NGCWC Georgia Peach Awards for her short story, The Vet and Valentine’s Day, and a 2019 NGCWC Georgia Peach Award for Willow Falls series book three.
 She received the 2017 CRW Woman of the Year Award and is a member of American Christian Fiction Writers and Word Weavers International.
-She has been featured on WATC Television Atlanta Alive and in Voyager Magazine http://voyageatl.com/interview/meet-pat-nichols-author-duluth/
+She has been featured on WATC Television Atlanta Alive, Southern Writer’s Magazine, and in Voyager Magazine.

 Pat Nichols is proving it’s never too late to follow you dreams.

 During her twenty-seven-year career with an international beauty company, Pat held seven management positions.
 In her role as public relations manager she participated in television, radio, and newspaper interviews.
 Nine years after retiring, her love for writing resurfaced and prompted her to launch career number two as a novelist.

 Her goal to become a serious writer led her to study the craft.
 She combines what she learned with her corporate experience working with hundreds of amazing women from all walks of life, to create stories about women who face challenges in the pursuit of their dreams.